-Stranded in Paris and facing danger, an American has to rebuild her life under a false name.
+Stranded in Paris and facing danger, an American must rebuild her life under a false name.

 DO’s and DON’Ts for an American stranded in Paris: